-The third party vendor system does not provide information for single room occupancy units or for mobile home or space rentals.
+The third party vendor system does not provide information for mobile home space rentals.
 In some cases the third party vendor system may not provide adequate information on specific types of units in certain areas.

 For units not covered by the system, the LACDA will email hasupport@gosection8.com to request comparables.
 The request will include the following information: The Full Subject Address and rent being requested.
 If applicable, the area in which the comparable must stay within (i.e. Zip Code or City).